glideroggan/fe.chess/readme.md

 - bestmove from AI should contain the logic that came to that conclusion
   - include the "max" score model in the bestmove
 - undo button
-- add caching of the FEN and moves
-  - need unittests

 - Add touch support (mobile)
   - https://stackoverflow.com/questions/71313587/what-is-the-equivalent-of-dragstart-event-datatransfer-setdata-for-touchstart